Special Ed Assessment

 OAAP Subject Areas

-Required test administrator training for teachers administering 2022-2023 DLM assessments is completed via Moodle.
-The Guide to DLM Required Test Administrator Training includes information about training and accessing the DLM Moodle training site.
+Required test administrator training for teachers administering 2023-2024 DLM assessments is completed in Kite Educator Portal.
+The Guide to DLM Required Test Administrator Training includes more information about the training.

 OAAP Updates and memos contain timely information regarding the State's alternate assessment system and are disseminated through electronic mailing lists.
 Please fill out this form if you wish to receive OAAP Updates and memos via the mailing list.